oktadev/okta-blog/_source/_posts/2019-09-18-build-a-simple-dotnet-core-app-in-docker.md

 ## Use Docker to Containerize the ASP.NET Core App

 Docker is a collection of virtualization technologies wrapped up in an easy to use package.
-Don't let “virtualization” trip you up, though.
+Don't let "virtualization" trip you up, though.
 Docker doesn't deal with virtual machines; instead, it works by sharing a kernel between multiple isolated containers.
 Each one of these containers operates utterly unaware of other containers that may be sharing the same kernel.
 Virtual machines, in contrast, run multiple discrete operating systems on top of a virtualized hardware platform that, itself, runs atop the host operating system.
 Docker is much more lightweight, and many Docker containers can run on a single host machine.

 ## Build the ASP.NET Core App Using Docker